MSIborisyeltsin/Ausdaman/.github/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## To Summarize
+We do not tolerate content that is:
+- Excessively profane or violent
+- Spam
+- Threatening, harassing, or bullying
+- Associated with racism or intolerance
+- Personal confidential information

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],